joostkremers/ebib/docs/ebib-manual.md

 Whether Ebib interprets a file as a BibTeX or a `biblatex` file is determined by the user option “Bibtex Dialect” (`ebib-bibtex-dialect`).
-Possible values for this option are `BibTeX` and `biblatex`, the default being `biblatex`.
+Possible values for this option are `BibTeX` and `biblatex`, the default being `BibTeX`.
 (These values are taken from the variable `bibtex-dialect-list`.)

 The dialect specified determines which entry types Ebib recognises and